Thank you for taking interest in events at the Museum and Mill! Using menu on the left, find out what’s going on each month.

 This exhibition tells the story of young men in the early nineteenth century who took opportunities offered by the cod fishing industry in Newfoundland to leave the poverty at home in Sturminster Newton and start a new life..
 “Swanskin” was a thick felted woollen cloth produced in Dorset and the south west and traded for use by fishermen.
 The exhibition showcases the results of a joint project with pupils at the High School and collaboration with schools and museums in Newfoundland, funded by the Association of Independent Museums.

-The Annual General Meeting of the Sturminster Newton Heritage Trust will include a talk on the new model railway being constructed, a raffle, and the AGM business.
+The Annual General Meeting of the Sturminster Newton Heritage Trust will include a talk by John Smith on the Battle of Britain over Sturminster Newton, a raffle, and the AGM business.

 Members and non-members are invited to attend, and the meeting will take place in Stour Hall, The Exchange.